 The Youth Gardening Program serves teens (13-18) facing barriers to success in their lives (special needs, at-risk for not graduating, behavioral/emotional challenges, living in poverty or single parent homes, and much more) in a supportive and nurturing environment.
 Our curriculum focuses on cultivating job & life skills, environmental stewardship and service by developing healthy relationships with people, food and community.

 May through September, participants grow their own gardens and are taught a gardening curriculum, which emphasizes sustainable horticulture practices.
 In addition, they develop job and life skills such as responsibility, teamwork, communication, problem solving, and leadership.
-Students go on field trips and give tours of the gardens.
-Most of the pesticide-free produce is either sold at the weekly roadside farm stand or donated to the local food bank.
-Additional service projects involve the student gardeners in the community, allowing them to contribute in meaningful ways.
+Students go on field trips, enjoy community service involvement and give tours of the gardens.
+Most of the pesticide-free produce is taken home by the students or donated to the local food bank.
 Those who successfully complete the program may earn school credit and a monetary achievement award.

 The main portion of the program runs early June to mid August; Monday-Thursday 9-12.
 Additionally, there are a few required Saturday mornings throughout the summer (for planting, harvesting, and service work) as well as a few after school sessions in May, August and September.
-The Youth Gardening Program meet at LYG’s offices at 907 S. Lincoln Ave. in Loveland (with a bus stop just a 2 minute walk away).
-There is a sliding scale fee for the program, starting at a minimum program fee of $10.
+There is a $100 program fee.